 Seminole County also plans to continue normal operations at Wekiva Golf Club, the release continues.

-The official adoption of these two properties, which includes a contract for acquisition and budget and funding requests, will take place at a future county meeting.
+The official adoption of these two properties, which includes a contract for acquisition and budget and funding requests, was passed on Nov.
+9.